redox-os/book/src/device-drivers.md

 for device drivers to request notification when an interrupt occurs.

 A device driver [opens a path that indicates what IRQ](https://gitlab.redox-os.org/redox-os/kernel/-/blob/495c3708f3194aaf0a98c1d38a70a7e306b3ebc4/src/scheme/irq.rs#L208) it is subscribing to.
-The driver receives a file descriptor for the irq path it opened.
+The driver receives a file descriptor for the IRQ path it opened.

 The driver can then read from the file descriptor, either blocking (if it is using a thread),